 Considerations for Banking

 When setting up a social media account for a bank or financial institution, certain sites are more common than others.
 For example, many banking companies will have at least a Facebook and LinkedIn account.
 These sites could be a great place to start for your brand, as they offer broad, professional audiences.
 Just because these sites are commonly used for this industry does not mean you should end your research there.
 Depending on your specific brand, another option may work even better.
 Twitter is a great site for providing updates, and Instagram allows you to highlight physical aspects of your brand.
 Remember, always know your brand and consider what is best for you, not anyone else.
+A good way to determine which is the best platform for you is to find out which platforms your existings customers already use.

 Building Your Profile